 Now that I’m a mom and have learned that parenting is an endless list of really hard decisions that can make your head throb, I empathize with my unfairly outnumbered dear mother.
 Saying “no” never feels good, and yet parents must say it often, and with conviction.

-But wise and witty clinical psychologist Wendy Mogel, author of the inspiring book, The Blessing of the Skinned Knee, and the upcoming The Blessing of the B Minus, said something truly enlightening at a recent lecture I attended.
+But wise and witty clinical psychologist Wendy Mogel, author of the inspiring books, The Blessing of the Skinned Knee and The Blessing of the B Minus, said something truly enlightening at a recent lecture I attended.
 How often do we give our children a resounding YES?
 Not the ‘okays’, the things we agree to but have reservations about and give begrudgingly, or the ones our children have to badger us into and will then feel vaguely guilty about, but an unadulterated, wholehearted, YEAH!

 Yes, sweetie, you can throw a penny into the fountain…in fact, take 3 and have a blast!